-This post outlines the options available for getting from Barcelona airport to the city centre.
+This post describes the transport options available for getting from Barcelona Airport to the city.
 Which one is best for you depends on several factors including; arrival time, number of people in your party, which area of the city you are staying in and your budget.

-Please note that this information refers to Barcelona Airport, also known as Barcelona el Prat or simply BCN (the airport’s IATA location code).
-Some airlines misleadingly refer to Reus airport and Girona airport as Barcelona Reus and Barcelona Girona.
+Please note that the information in this post refers to Barcelona Airport, also known as Barcelona el Prat or simply BCN (the airport’s IATA location code).
+If you will arrive at Girona – Costa Brava or Reus airports you should read this post.

 A taxi from Barcelona airport to central Barcelona takes about 30 minutes and costs around €35.
 All Barcelona taxis are metered, the exact price depends on a combination of distance and the time taken for the journey.
 There are supplements for airport pickups and journeys after 8pm or on weekends.
 You can get more information about the tariffs here.
 Check the duration and cost a taxi to your hotel with this online taxi route calculator.

 There are taxi ranks outside both terminals (T1 and T2)

 As you leave the baggage reclaim area, you will come to a metal barrier where people wait to meet arrivals.
 In the area behind the barrier you will see a large “TAXI” sign and a door leading to the ramp down to the taxi rank (see photo).

 There is normally a uniformed attendant at the bottom of the ramp who will tell you which of the waiting taxis to take.